 When you go to bed lie on 2 pillows with a towel over the pillows and put the gauze or nasal bolster under your nose.
 The function of the gauze is to catch any fluid coming out of your nose, which can be very irritating to your upper lip.

-Dr Robinson sees rhinoplasty patients for a total of one year.
-The other follow up times after surgery are, 6 weeks, 3 months, 6 months and one year post operatively.
-At each of these visits Dr Robinson will perform a nasoendoscopy and at 3 months will repeat the photos that were taken pre operatively.
-The repeat nasal airway testing and questionnaire are done at the 3-month and one year visits.
+Dr Robinson sees rhinoplasty patients for as long as it takes for the healing to be completed.
+The next follow up times after surgery are, 8 weeks, and then if needed - 3 months, 6 months and one year post operatively.
+At each of these visits, Dr Robinson will perform a nasoendoscopy.
+At 2 months if the nose is adequately healed he will repeat the photos that were taken pre operatively.

 If you have any concerns or change in how you feel don’t hesitate to contact the office and Dr Robinson will see you in a timely manner.
 He and the staff are here to help and are more than happy to see you in the postoperative period.

 A rhinoplasty is not an overly painful operation.
 Most people have a feeling of fullness post operatively but don’t feel they are in significant pain.
 Often the part of the procedure that is the most painful is the taking of the cartilage from the ear, which can give a feeling of tingling.